 Putting Together a Complete Plan to Thwart Common Burglary Tools

 We hope that this post has informed you about the specific burglary tools and methods that criminals use to carry out their crimes.
-Additionally, we hope that you gained some ideas to protect your family against these measures.
+Additionally, we hope that you gained some security ideas to combat these measures.
 Feel free to contact us with any questions or feedback you may have about this post.
 If desired, we can visit your home to provide a free site survey.
 We’ll address any areas that may provide you specific concern, and make recommendations of our own as well.
 Together we can create a plan to keep you and your family as safe as possible against any tools burglars may use to try to break in to your home.